go38/raspberry-pi-getting-started/en/step_6.md

 + Select your country from the list and click **OK**.

-Once you Wi-Fi country is set you can connect to a wireless network.
+Once the Wi-Fi country is set you can connect to a wireless network.

 + Click the icon with red crosses in the top right-hand corner of the screen, and select your network from the drop-down menu.
 You may need to ask an adult which network you should choose.